MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 ### Package objects
 The `checkForUpdate` and `getCurrentPackage` methods invoke success callbacks, that when triggered, provide access to "package" objects.
 The package represents your code update as well as any extra metadata (e.g. description, mandatory?).
 The CodePush API has the distinction between the following types of packages:
-1. `LocalPackage`: Represents a downloaded update that is either already running, or has been installed and is pending an app restart.
+1. `LocalPackage`: Represents a downloaded update that's either already running, or has been installed and is pending an app restart.
 2. `RemotePackage`: Represents an available update on the CodePush server that hasn't been downloaded yet.

 #### LocalPackage